Stay current with the latest LSL news

 Dads offer unique and exciting opportunities to integrate listening and spoken language into everything from daily routines to outdoor adventures.
 Thanks to all the dads who are working hard to make the LSL life a part of everything they do with their children by:

 Are you ready to find your community of support for your LSL journey?
-Fill out your LSL Friend Finder profile in the Family Support Community and meet other dads or family members of children who are deaf or hard of hearing just like you!
+In the Family Support Community, you can meet other dads or family members of children who are deaf or hard of hearing just like you!

 Happy Father's Day to the dads who are proving anything is possible for children with hearing loss!